 - the inmate’s behavior in prison (both positive and negative).

-Please note that a recent California court decision ruled that inmates serving indeterminate sentences for non-violent third-strike offenses are now eligible for parole.
+A recent California court decision ruled that inmates serving indeterminate sentences for non-violent third-strike offenses are now eligible for parole.
 This ruling is a new parole law in California as these offenders were not eligible for parole prior to the ruling.

 Sometimes after the BPH determines that it will grant an inmate parole, it changes its mind.
 This process is known as parole rescission.